64kramsystem/personal_notes/topics/linux_system.md

 # If /run is not mounted, must manually add the nameserver to /etc/resolv.conf, since it's
 # linked to /run/systemd/resolve/stub-resolv.conf.
-for vdev in dev sys proc run; do mount --bind /$vdev /mnt/$vdev; done chroot /mnt grub-install /dev/sda exit
+for vdev in dev proc run sys; do mount --bind /$vdev /mnt/$vdev; done chroot /mnt grub-install /dev/sda exit